whygreedy/sql-job-analysis/README.md

 Overall, the trends suggest a strong emphasis on advanced analytics, big data technologies, cloud computing, and automation in data analyst roles, reflecting the evolving needs of organizations to derive insights and make data-driven decisions efficiently.

-### 6. Top Demanded or Top Paying Skills For Data Analyst Jobs
+### 6. Salary Stats of Top Demanded or Top Paying Skills For Data Analyst Jobs

 ```sql
 WITH top_skills_table AS(